Simple to bake and full of whole grain flavor these cheddar rye muffins are ideal for any meal plan.

 - 1 Cup Shredded Cheddar Cheese

-- Sift together the flours, dry mustard, and baking powder.
+- In a large bowl, combine flours, dry mustard, and baking powder.
 Whisk in the caraway seeds, set aside.

 - Whisk together the milk, melted butter, and egg.

-- Pour the wet ingredients into the dry and mix until a lumpy batter forms.
+- Pour the wet ingredients into the dry ingredients and mix with a wooden spoon or spatula until a lumpy batter forms.

 - Fold in the cheddar cheese.

-- Bake 18 to 20 minutes in the preheated oven, an inserted toothpick will come out clean.
+- Bake 15 to 20 minutes in the preheated oven.
+When done, the edges will be a golden brown and a cake tester inserted into the center of a muffin will come out clean.